Calorie Kun vs. Moguranian

-Calorie Kun vs Moguranian is a platform arcade game developed by Vic Tokai and published by Sega in 1986.
+Calorie Kun vs Moguranian is a platform game developed by Vic Tokai and published by Sega as an arcade video game in 1986.

 Gameplay

 The player controls "Calorie-Kun" an abstract, mole-like creature that must make its way around a number of tunnels with ladders, avoiding enemies and collecting the items placed around the screen; before quickly making its way to the exit.
 The player is armed with a limited number of bombs that can be used to destroy or disable enemies.

 Calorie-kun faces a timer in the form of a calorie counter which is slowly counting down and may be replenished by fruit and other food items scattered throughout the level.
 If allowed to drop too low, Calorie-kun will grow anemic and slow down considerably.
 If raised too high too quickly, Calorie-kun instead becomes too fat to move around in most tunnels until the counter drops again, or may even explode if the counter reaches an extreme.